 Preheat oven to 400 F. Shred meat, removing excess fat.
 Stir reduced sauce into meat.

-Spread meat onto a baking sheet, and bake for 10-15 minutes, until slightly browned and heated through.
+Spread meat onto a baking sheet, and bake for 10 to 15 minutes, until slightly browned and heated through.

 Serve with lime wedges, and garnish with cilantro, if desired.